drichardson/UnrealEngineExamples/ArtPipeline/README.md

 An artist might only have *Art* and *Inter* checked out (if their version control system supports it).

 A level designer might only have *Inter* and *Game* checked out.
 When an artist updates exports, the level designer can reimport the asset in UE4.
-Since the assets are at the same relative place for every user, the UE4 reimport command works fine (NOTE: Need to verify this works as expected).

-A programmer might only have *Game* checked out.
+Since all imported content is stored in *Inter*, a simple *Reimport* can be used by anyone to update to the latest content in *Inter*.
+Note that the *Data Source Folder* Editor Preference should be set to the *Inter* folder.
+You can find this preference in *Editor Preferences > General > Miscellaneous > Data Source Folder*.

 ## Reference